Updated: Jan 8, 2022

 This manual provides 829 pages tailored specifically to the Berger Bullets line of projectiles.
 It will include range, field, and competition tested hand-loads in 71 different cartridges with a variety of powders.
 Bryan Litz (author of Applied Ballistics and champion shooter), John (Owner of Deep Creek Press & Rifles and recipes), Eric Stecker (Executive Vice President of Berger Bullets), and of course, Walt Berger all had a part of this tremendous manual.

 My favorite thing about the book: Not only is this written by some of the leading industry experts, but it also provides a great chapter in the book called, "Hand-loading Basics" for the new individuals in reloading.
 Even though, a lot of other manuals also include a section like this.
 However, online they have some of the best ballistics calculators to mess around with.
 I know that’s not manual related, but, I recommend you check it out anyway

 My thoughts: This manual has very specific information in regards to Berger bullets.
 Even though that's obvious, most individuals who are new should know that if you plan on loading only Berger Bullets, then this manual is a must for you.
 In respect to general reloading guides, like the Lyman or Lee series, one must understand that those two provide accurate data, but not as accurate as the manufacturer of the projectiles you will be loading for.
-As an analogy, it's the difference between buying a manual of all the industries Ar-15's, or going out and purchasing a manual that is specific to your AR platform that provides data from the company who made it.
+As an analogy, it's the difference between buying a manual of all the cars created, or going out and purchasing a manual that is specific to your car that provides instruction from the company who made it.
 Nobody knows their product better than the creator themselves.

 Sierra bullets have generously provided a 5th edition manual that has kept up with industry innovations by updating, yet again, their data to accommodate newer powders and projectiles added to their line.
 Not only is this a great manual, but they have also included reloading processes, tools, and firearm cleaning techniques in the manual.